 As far as French is concerned, the song is easy to follow and her slow speech will make you want to listen to more of her anthems.
 However, some parts might be difficult to follow, an English translation of her lyrics may be appropriate at the beginning.
 Warning: contains slang and mild to strong language.

 Music, no matter the language, is universal, as well as a social, political, and sometimes daring way to convey ideas.
-If you want to go further in your language learning journey, try Frantastique for free for 10 days here.
-Fun, short and personalized French lessons in just 10 minutes per day.
+If you want to go further in your language learning journey, check out our online French course Frantastique.

 - 5 watchable French series that will improve your French (and possibly entertain you)

 - Five French documentary films to learn French

 - The best books to learn French

 - 9 timeless French movies every French person has seen at least once